 A paloma is a refreshing, classic Mexican cocktail.
 Some people call it a margarita, some don’t; I think it depends where you’re from.
-I’ve also heard it called a “paloma tequila,” Traditionally, it has tequila in it, but if you’re not a drinker, you can leave the tequila out for a homemade grapefruit soda—or I suppose you could call it a “toronjada.”
+I’ve also heard it called a “paloma tequila.”
+Traditionally, it has tequila in it, and is part of the margarita family, but if you’re not a drinker you can leave the tequila out for a homemade grapefruit soda—or I suppose you could call it a “toronjada.”

 The drink is often made with grapefruit-flavored soda such as Jarritos de toronja or Peñafiel toronja or even Squirt or Fresca, but I also like to make the classic recipe with freshly squeezed grapefruit juice and agua mineral (sparkling water) for a little fizz.